ashlynthemitm/Chatbot-Workshop/README.md

 ## Description

-This Chatbot is a simple application created as part of a workshop for an event.
+This Chatbot is a GUI application created as part of a workshop for the RISE in Computing freshmen program.
 It utilizes Tkinter for the graphical user interface and Wikipedia web scraping functionality to provide information on various topics.

 ## Installation